 Chianti Classico refers to the classic, historic growing area of this iconic Italian red wine.
-It pairs well with different Italians cuisines.
-There is slightly stricter regulation when it comes to the production of Chianti Classico.
+It pairs well with different Italian cuisines.
+There is a slightly stricter regulation when it comes to the production of Chianti Classico.

-Barbera d’ Asti is a crowd pleaser, it’s named after Italian red grape known as “Barbera.”
+Barbera d’ Asti is a crowd-pleaser, it’s named after the Italian red grape known as “Barbera.”
 This red grape has a quality of making wine with bright acidity and soft tannin.

 Dolcetto d’ Alba has more noticeable tannin than Barbera d’ Asti.
 Wines from Dolcetto strike a nice balance.

 Montepulciano d’Abruzzo is Italy’s essential pizza wine; it is preferred majorly with pizza.
 So, placing it at your wine tasting event will be a huge hit, because who doesn’t love Pizzas?